SAP-samples/sme-partner-reference-application/Tutorials/20-Deploy-Sample-Application.md

 BTP Cockpit (subaccount level): Navigate to *Instances and Subscriptions*, open the *SAP Business Application Studio* and create a new *Dev Space* with kind *Full Stack Cloud Application*.

+Start and open the dev space and clone this GitHub repository (https://github.com/SAP-samples/sme-partner-reference-application).

 Build and deploy your application:

-1. Login to cloud foundry: Run command `cf login`, enter your development user/password and select the BTP provider subaccount for the application.
+1. Open a new terminal and login to cloud foundry: Run command `cf login`, enter your development user/password and select the BTP provider subaccount for the application.

+2. Navigate to the sub-folder with the sample application using command `cd Applications/author-readings`.

-2. Run command `npm install` to install the messaging npm packages.
+3. Run command `npm install` to install the messaging npm packages.

-3. Build the project by selecting `Build MTA Project` in the context menu of file `mta.yaml`.
+4. Build the project by selecting `Build MTA Project` in the context menu of file `mta.yaml`.

-4. Deploy the application by selecting `Deploy MTA Archive` in the context menu of file `./mta_archives/author-readings_1.0.0.mtar`.
+5. Deploy the application by selecting `Deploy MTA Archive` in the context menu of file `./mta_archives/author-readings_1.0.0.mtar`.

 Observe, that the message client `authorreadings` is now available in the event mesh application.